U.S. flag

 Top of Section

-Company - an organization that owns/operates one or more establishments nationwide.
+Company - an organization that owns/operates one or more locations nationwide.
 This includes all entities filed under one or more Employer Identification Numbers (EINs) and located in the United States.
-Company-level totals are collected for Sales, Shipments, Receipts, or Revenue; Employment; Payroll; First Quarter Payroll; Capital Expenditures; and Depreciable Assets.
-These figures are the aggregate of industry-level and establishment-level data within a company.
+Company-level totals are collected for Capital Expenditures and Depreciable Assets.
+These figures are the aggregate of industry-level and location-level data within a company.

-Industry - A specific sector of the economy or business activity that represents a group of establishments providing similar types of products, services, or activities.
+Industry - a specific sector of the economy or business activity that represents a group of locations providing similar types of products, services, or activities.

 Top of Section